cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 ## 5. App Management

-The Teams admin portal has been updated and the manner in which applications are controlled has changed.
+**NOTE:** The Teams admin portal has been updated and the manner in which applications are controlled has changed.
 The MS.TEAMS.5.#v2 policies follow the new manner of implementing the policies.
 However, the legacy manner for implementation can be accomplished using the following commands in the Teams Powershell module.

 Set-CsTeamsAppPermissionPolicy -Identity Global `
     -DefaultCatalogAppsType AllowedAppList `